Chinese Chilli Oil Dumplings

 Serving suggestions

 Dumplings can be served as an appetizer or a main course, usually with a bunch of other Chinese dishes to accompany.
 Why not try my delicious Snow Pea Shoots with Garlic or Chinese Eggplant - you might even want to try the wonderfully cooling Chinese Cucumber Salad if all that chilli gets a bit much.
-And they'll work just marvellously alongside my Xinjiang Lamb Skewers, Chinese Braised Pork Belly – Hong Shao Rou (Instant Pot Style) or Wuxi Pork Spare Ribs.
+And they'll work just marvellously alongside my Xinjiang Lamb Skewers, or Chinese Braised Pork Belly – Hong Shao Rou (Instant Pot Style).
 But you if you just want to the pure unadulterated experience of silky-smooth dumplings with spicy dumpling sauce, then who is anyone to to argue!?

 Video Recipe